MicheleP87/FinNexus-Documentation/content/guides/buyoptions.md

 # How to buy options on FPO v1.0

-1) Go to [options.finnexus.io](options.finnexus.io) and choose the blockchain from the top left of the page
+1) Go to [options.finnexus.io](options.finnexus.io) and choose the blockchain from the top left of the page.

 ![](https://i.imgur.com/oF0Xq7d.png)